A guide to respiratory infections

 Pharmacists can recommend decongestants, lozenges, cough syrups, and nasal sprays to ease discomfort from the symptoms.
 Some medicines will have paracetamol or ibuprofen for any pain or headaches, which can help if patients are struggling to sleep whilst ill.
 Pneumonia and more grave infections are treated with antibiotics and other medications that can only be diagnosed by a doctor.

-If you have contracted a respiratory tract infection, or are experiencing breathing issues, book a pulmonary specialist today on Top Doctors.
+If you have contracted a respiratory tract infection, or are experiencing breathing issues, book a consultation with Dr Prasad on his Top Doctors profile.

 Pulmonology & respiratory medicine